tencent cloud

 Description

-After a CA certificate is deactivated, client certificates using this CA certificate will be rejected during connection.
-Therefore, special attention should be paid to the impact on client connections when changing the status of CA certificates.
+After a CA certificate is deactivated, client certificates using that CA certificate will be rejected during connection.
+Therefore, special attention should be paid to the impact on client connections when CA certificate status is changed.

 Click Delete in the operation bar.

-When a CA certificate is deleted, the system checks whether any client certificates (device certificates) under this CA certificate are in the "Activated" state.
+When a CA certificate is deleted, the system checks whether any client certificates (device certificates) under the CA certificate are in the "Activated" status.
 If such certificates exist, the deletion of the CA certificate is prohibited.
-If all client certificates (device certificates) under the CA certificate are in the "Not activated" or "Revoked" state, the CA certificate can be deleted.
+If all client certificates (device certificates) under the CA certificate are in the "Not activated" or "Revoked" status, the CA certificate can be deleted.

 View Certificate Details